cranjesh/images-test/TheSoldiersLegacyThorough.md

 She nodded.
 "We were surprised when Edward purchased the chest just a few months ago and last used it during his visit two months past.
 He was quite particular about it—he even had the lock replaced just before returning to India.
 But the night before the East India Company's audit was to begin, it vanished without a trace.
 He had been insistent on keeping it safe."

-Something about that struck me as odd.
+A peculiarity in that detail arrested my attention.
 Why would a man so meticulous about securing his affairs be careless enough to leave something so important at risk?

 "Who had access to the study?"
 Holmes asked.